mattcarmody/Resources/README.md

 (V48) [The Why of Go - Carmen Andoh](https://www.youtube.com/watch?v=bmZNaUcwBt4) - providing context for why Go is the way it is

+(V31) [Concurrency is Not Parallelism - Rob Pike](https://www.youtube.com/watch?v=cN_DpYBzKso) - explains the difference between the two and how they're related

 ### CI/CD

 (V35) [Getting Started Testing - Ned Batchelder](https://www.youtube.com/watch?v=FxSsnHeWQBY) - overview of how to write unit tests, intended for novices to testing